A Trajectory-Based Approach to Discrete-Time Flatness: Introduction

-In this contribution, we focus solely on the one-to-one correspondence of solutions of flat systems to solutions of a trivial system with the same number of inputs, as it is known from the continuous-time case.
+In this contribution, we focus solely on the one-to-one correspondence of solutions of flat systems to solutions of a trivial system (arbitrary trajectories that need not satisfy any equation) with the same number of inputs, as it is known from the continuous-time case.
 For discrete-time systems, this would mean that the flat output may depend both on forward- and backward-shifts of the system variables.
 Conversely, the state- and input variables could be expressed as functions of both forward- and backward-shifts of the flat output.
 To distinguish the usual definition of \cite{KaldmaeKotta:2013}, \cite{Sira-RamirezAgrawal:2004} and \cite{KolarKaldmaeSchoberlKottaSchlacher:2016} with forward-shifts from the alternative approach of the present paper, we refer to the former as forward-flatness.
-A special case of this alternative definition has already been suggested in \cite{GuillotMillerioux2020}, where the flat output may depend also on backward-shifts of the input variables but not on backward-shifts of the state variables.\footnote{For systems where the Jacobian matrix of the right-hand side of the system equations with respect to the state variables has full rank, both approaches are equivalent.} To justify our alternative approach, we show that flat systems (in the extended sense with backward-shifts) still share many beneficial properties of forward-flat systems.
+A special case of this alternative definition has already been suggested in \cite{GuillotMillerioux2020}, where the flat output may depend also on backward-shifts of the input variables but not on backward-shifts of the state variables.
+To justify our alternative approach, we show that flat systems (in the extended sense with backward-shifts) still share many beneficial properties of forward-flat systems.
 In particular, we show that they still are reachable (and hence controllable) and allow a straightforward planning of trajectories to connect arbitrary points of the state space.
-Furthermore, we show that they can be linearized by a dynamic feedback.
+Furthermore, we show that they can be linearized by a dynamic feedback which shares the beneficial properties of the class of continuous-time endogenous feedback.
 With respect to the classical dynamic feedback linearization problem, the following inclusions hold: (static feedback linearizable systems) $\subset$ (forward-flat systems) $\subset$ (flat systems) $\subset$ (dynamic feedback linearizable systems).
-We illustrate by examples that the class of forward-flat systems is a strict subset of the class of flat systems in the alternative sense with backward-shifts.
+We show that for single-input and linear systems the properties of flatness, forward-flatness and static feedback linearizability are equivalent, and present an example which shows that the class of forward-flat systems is a strict subset of the class of flat systems in the extended sense.